AI - 2 Chatbots Debating Each Other (Difficulty: 4)

 Step 17 - Add a “phase” variable

 At this time, the pro side has asked a question and the con side has answered it.
-If we press the Continue button again, we want them to do another round of Q&A. However, the request has to be a bit different since we no longer need to say, “Now you are in cross-examination,” or provide the opening statements.
+If we press the Continue button again, we want them to do another round of Q&A. However, the request has to be a bit different since we no longer need to say, “Now you are in cross-examination,” nor do we need to provide the opening statements.

-Essentially, we want a different request to be sent based on whether we are entering the cross-examination the first time or not.
-We can use a new variable “phase” to keep track of the current phase of the debate.
+Essentially, we want a different request to be sent based on whether we are entering the cross-examination for the first time or not.
+We can use a new variable, “phase,” to keep track of the current phase of the debate.

 First, when the Start button is pressed, we will set the phase to “Opening”: